565353780/565353780/README.md

 Target recognition and target tracking for figure skating performers for national training team (Co with Intel).
 [ABACI]

-Express parcel segmentation (Xianxiang Logistics).
+Express parcel segmentation for Xianxiang Logistics.
 [ABACI]

-People flow tracking and statistics in shopping malls based on multi-camera (Hefei chain shoe store).
+People flow tracking and statistics in shopping malls based on multi-camera for Hefei chain shoe store.
 [ABACI]

-2C and 4C anomaly detection of railway catenary (Hangzhou Ministry of Railways).
+2C and 4C anomaly detection of railway catenary for Hangzhou Ministry of Railways.
 [ABACI]

-Water drop identification and drop speed detection of hospital dropper (Shanghai Haiju Medical, Shanghai Qigan).
+Water drop identification and drop speed detection of hospital dropper for Shanghai Haiju Medical.
+(Co with Shanghai Qigan).
 [ABACI]

-Multi-objective edge extraction and quadrilateral fitting of moving boards in an assembly line (Sunvega factory production line).
+Multi-objective edge extraction and quadrilateral fitting of moving boards in an assembly line.
+[Sunvega]

+Automatic generation of interior layout of tooling based on reinforcement learning.
+[Sunvega]

+Automatic segmentation and extraction of house layout based on DXF files.
 [Sunvega]

 ## Enjoy it~